anabrs/git-workshop/archivos_por_equipo/equipo_2.md

 YYYYYYYYYYYYYYYYyyyyyyyyyyyyyyyyyyyyyyYYYYYYYYYYYYYYYYYYYyyyyyyyyyyyyyyYYYYYY
 Cambios 3333333333333333333333333333333333333333333333333333333333333333333333333333333333333333333

 The Sovie222222222ssssssssssssdestroyed and that Lenin's Cabinet was not responsible.
-The Soviet cover-up of the murders fuelled rumours of survivors.
+The Soviet cover-up of the murders fuelled rumours of surffffffffffffffffffffffvivors.
 Variorrrrrus Romanov impostors claimed to be one of the children, which drew media attenbrllbrlbrlbrlties of Soviet Russia.
 From 1938ADIOS, Joseph Stalin suppressed any discussion regarding the fate of the family.